 The sequence table determines which methods are used to process the sample vials and the order in which the data for the vials is acquired and analyzed.
-This table also contains information about each sample, including the name, quantification parameters, and recalibration parameters.
+This table also contains information about each sample, including the sample container type1, sample names, quantification parameters, and recalibration parameters.